kredimx/react-assessment/README.md

     Acceptance Criteria:
       - My timer should have a large format (easy to see).

-      - I will be able to start a Pomodoro timer.
+      - I should be able to start a Pomodoro timer.

-      - I will be able to pause a Pomodoro.
+      - I should be able to pause a Pomodoro.

+      - I should be able to cancel a Pomodoro.

       - After my Pomodoro ends, a 5 minutes timer starts, indicating it is a short break.